PacificBiosciences/pbfusion/README.md

 The clustered breakpoint call file is [BEDPE](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) file formatted including header lines.

 Notes:
-  - The cluster score is set to a constant "MEDIUM"
+  - The cluster score is set to "MEDIUM" unless the group is considered low-quality, in which case it is "LOW"
+    - Scores may be set to "LOW" depending on:
+      - Low coverage
+      - Low alignment identity
+      - High breakpoint variability
   - You can `grep` the output for specific gene names or gene IDs if you're fishing for a specific fusion gene pair

 ### Filtering options

+Filtering is now primarily done through adjusting the allowed score [default "MEDIUM"].
-The primary filtering options to reduce false positives are `--min-coverage` (`-m`) and `--fusion-readthrough-threshold` (`-T`).
+The primary filtering options to reduce false positives are `--min-coverage` (`-c`), `--max-readthrough` (`-a`), `--min-mean-identity` (`-i`), `--min-mean-mapq` (`-p`), `--min-fusion-read-fraction` (`-M`), and `--max-variability` (`-s`).
 `--min-coverage` just filters out breakpoints based on their read support, where the default value is 2 to filter out singletons.
-`--fusion-readthrough-threshold` is used to discard reads that align to two genes next to each other in the genome.
+`--max-readthrough` is used to discard reads that align to two genes next to each other in the genome [default 100kb].
-By default, this is set to a modest 10kb, but for more stringent fusion gene calling, we recommend setting this option to 100kb.
-Another option to use for more stringent fusion gene calling is `--filter-groups-failing-any`.
-This means that breakpoint pairs that fail any of our internal checks (readthrough, strand switch, unannotated exons, or overlapping genes), that pair will not get emitted.
+`--min-mean-identity` will assign low confidence to fusions with mean mapping identity lower than the threshold [0.85].
+Sometimes in hard to map regions of the genome, the aligner will force an alignment through a region and incur a high edit distance.
+`--min-mean-mapq` default is set to `0.` because even with high alignment identity, some genes have close relatives where the aligner will assign a MAPQ of 0.
+`--min-fusion-read-fraction` is used to filter long chains of genes.
+An example of this would be an IG alignment, where maybe 100 reads align to various annotated regions (eg. IGHA1, IGHV3-23, IGHV3-7, IGHG3, IGHJ5, IGHJ4, IGHJ3, IGHGP, IGHJ2, IGHJ6).
+Given a read coverage of these genes like [100, 100, 90, 90, 20, 10, 10, 5, 5, 5], we would by default filter genes with coverage lower than 25% of the total read count for this fusion.
+With that filter, you're left with this coverage: [100, 100, 90, 90], which with the read filtering brings it down to [80, 80, 70, 70].
+Because this fusion still has >3 genes in it, it would get filtered out.
+`--max-variability` allows you to filter based on breakpoint variability [default 1000].

 ## Examples <a name="examples"></a>

 Serializing the input gtf file:
 ```
-gffcache \
+pbfusion gff-cache \
     --gtf gencode.v38.annotation.gtf \
     --gtf-out gencode.v38.annotation.gtf.bin
 ```

 Running `pbfusion` on aligned reads:
 ```
-pbfusion \
+pbfusion discover \
     --bam isoseq.aligned.bam \
     --reference-gtf gencode.v38.annotation.gtf.bin \
     --output-prefix isoseq \